Jeffrey Walker (director)

 Jeffrey Walker (born 10 July 1982) is an Australian director and former actor, best known to the Australian public for his appearances as a child actor in Ocean Girl and Round the Twist.
-He moved on to direct episodes of Australian soaps Neighbours, Home and Away, and H2O: Just Add Water.
+He moved on to direct episodes of Australian soaps Neighbours, Home and Away, and H2O: Just Add Water, and now directs feature films and TV series in Australia and the US.
 He is married to American-born Australian actress Brooke Harman-Walker.

 Career

 Walker's first acting credit was a small role in The Flying Doctors in 1989.
-He's also credited for starring in 1991 film Proof.
+He also appeared in the 1991 film Proof in flashback sequences of Hugo Weaving's character as a child.
 In 1992, he took over the role of Bronson Twist in the television series Round the Twist, based on the books by Paul Jennings.
 In 1994 he received a leading role in Ocean Girl as "Brett Bates".
 He had another major role as the brother Royce on Mirror, Mirror.

 Walker received leading roles in The Wayne Manifesto in 1996 (for which he received a Young Actor's Award from the Australian Film Institute) and Thunderstone (1999), in which he played Wayne and Noah Daniels respectively.

 Since his appearance in Thunderstone, Walker has focused his efforts on directing, working on soaps such as Neighbours and Home and Away and series such as Holly's Heroes and children's series Dance Academy, Wicked Science, H2O: Just Add Water, The Elephant Princess and Blue Water High.

-Walker has also directed several episodes of the American sitcom Modern Family.
+Walker has directed episodes of US TV series including Modern Family, Bones, Young Sheldon and Young Rock.

-Walker also plays guitar in Sydney band Ballet Imperial.
+Walker was closely associated with the Dance Academy children's franchise.
+He was the setup director for the first five episodes of the TV series, and directed eight episodes in total, plus the 2017 spinoff feature film Dance Academy: The Movie.

+He made his feature film directorial debut with the romantic comedy Ali's Wedding, adapted from a memoir by Osamah Sami.

+He has directed numerous well-received miniseries and limited series for streaming, including the BBC's historical drama Banished; Lambs of God for Foxtel; The Commons for Stan; and The Clearing for Disney+.